andstor/jsdoc-action/README.md

 |`template_dir`|Optional|The relative location of the template files directory within the template package.||
 |`front_page`|Optional|The path to a Markdown file to be used as a the front page.
 Normally `README.md`.||

+## Templates 💅

+You can use JSDoc [templates](https://github.com/jsdoc/jsdoc#templates) with this action.
+Just set the `template_name` input variable to the name of the template you want to use.
+This needs to be template's package name.

+If the template's template files is located somewhere else than the package's root, you need to specify this.
+Set the `template_dir` input variable to the location of the template folder (contains a `publish.js` file).

+For example, to use the JSDoc [DocStrap](https://github.com/docstrap/docstrap) template, set the `template_name` to `ink-docstrap` and the `template_dir` to `template`.

+## JSDoc Configuration file

+To use a JSDoc [configuration file](https://jsdoc.app/about-configuring-jsdoc.html) located in your repository, you will need to specify the path to the file in the `config_file` input variable.
+Normally, if you use the [actions/checkout](https://github.com/actions/checkout), this will just resolve to `conf.json` or `conf.js`.

 ## Examples

 ### GitHub Pages 🚀

 An example for deploying JSDoc generated documentationto GitHub Pages with [actions-gh-pages](https://github.com/marketplace/actions/github-pages-action#table-of-contents).

 This jsdoc-action workflow configuration uses the [Minami](https://github.com/nijikokun/minami) JSDoc template and uses the root `README.md` file as frontpage.

 ```yml